xonotic/xonotic/CONTRIBUTING.md

 # Requesting Access

-It's recommended to [request access](https://docs.gitlab.com/ee/user/group/index.html#request-access-to-a-group) to the [Xonotic project group](https://gitlab.com/xonotic).
-Forking our repositories and submitting merge requests from there will work but you won't be able to use our CI setup for the [xonotic-data.pk3dir](https://gitlab.com/xonotic/xonotic-data.pk3dir) repo.
+It's recommended to [request access](https://docs.gitlab.com/user/group/#request-access-to-a-group) to the [Xonotic project group](https://gitlab.com/xonotic).
+Forking our repositories and submitting merge requests from there will work but is less convenient and you won't be able to use our CI pipeline.

 Please let us know your GitLab username [on Matrix](https://xonotic.org/chat) so that we know you're legit.